MicrosoftDocs/bot-docs/articles/bot-service-quickstart.md

 [!INCLUDE [pre-release-label](includes/pre-release-label.md)]

-Azure Bot Service provides the core components for creating bots, including the Bot Builder SDK for developing bots and the bot service for connecting bots to channels.
-In the topic, you'll be able to choose either .NET or Node.js template to create a bot using the Bot Builder SDK v4.
+Azure Bot Service provides the core components for creating bots, including the Bot Framework SDK for developing bots and the bot service for connecting bots to channels.
+In the topic, you'll be able to choose either .NET or Node.js template to create a bot using the Bot Framework SDK v4.

 ## Prerequisites
 - [Azure](http://portal.azure.com) account